junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 He can't think of any joke himself.

 Not suicidal, but just for finding the brothers.
-He just need enough time to find them before Raphael gets a hold of him, and undoubtfully smiting him.
+He just need enough time to find them before Raphael gets a hold of him and undoubtfully smite him.

 The time flux has an urgent turn around nineteenth century, with the Civil War and everything, the history is not so easy to make out.
 Cas squints his eyes, focusing on the reflections in the time flux --